Nucleation feedback can drive establishment and maintenance of biased microtubule polarity in neurites: Mathematical model design

 \section{Mathematical model design}

 In the previous sections, we used experimental results to determine the underlying mechanisms which dictate the polarity of new nucleations and which control the growth of these new MTs based on a checkpoint.
 We next seek to understand how these two mechanisms contribute to regulation of MT polarity in a linear domain.
 We develop a mathematical model of MT dynamics in a linear spatial domain, where the polarity regulation mechanisms are implemented at periodically-spaced nucleation locations.
-In Section~\ref{sec:mt_model}, we summarize our prior stochastic model of MT growth dynamics at plus and minus ends.
-In Section~\ref{sec:spatial_model}, we describe our construction of a spatially-explicit model.
+In Section~\ref{sec:spatial_model}, we describe our construction of a spatially-explicit model, and in Section~\ref{sec:mt_model}, we summarize our prior stochastic model of MT growth dynamics at both MT ends.
 In Section~\ref{sec:feedback_mech}, we present our model implementation of the nucleation feedback mechanism identified experimentally in Section~\ref{sec:nucleation_bio_data}.
 In Section~\ref{sec:checkpoint_mech_general}, we detail our model construction of the checkpoint mechanism as derived in Section~\ref{sec:checkpoint_mechanism}.
 Finally, in Section~\ref{sec:algorithm}, we describe the algorithm used to simulate this model.
 Table~\ref{tab:model_parameters} presents key parameters that are used in the stochastic model and experimentally-observed quantities that inform our choices.